mhe747/dawnboard/README.md

 ## UART 8,9   - Tested, working

 	In order to test UART, check RX and TX by using an oscilloscope to check if something toggling.
-	UART had been specified as working at 115200 baud, or maybe at faster speed.
+	UART had been specified as working at 115200 baud.

 	Beagleboard-x15's UART8 should be exclusively reserved to AVR.
 However it is connected from Beagleboard-x15 to both devices (FPGA and AVR) and can be used as GPIO purpose in case of UART8 disabled.